 By not having to manually remove snow, you reduce injury liability for both staff and pedestrians.
 Dan’s article quotes that, “Snow and ice removal is one of the most physically damaging aspects of facility management.”
 Liability can bear a huge cost when it comes to slip-and-fall accidents.
 Snowmelt systems can help reduce the liability risk for owners.
 This is a huge factor when one lawsuit could cost thousands of dollars.

 The cost of a snowmelt system depends on many variables, meaning the payback period will be different for any specific system.
 It is important to look beyond the basic financial analysis of a snowmelt system and realize that there are many benefits that can drastically shorten the ROI.
-Take it from architect, and sustainability director of the DASNY, Jodi Smits Anderson when she tells Dan Holohan, "I would recommend snow melt in every capital project involving sidewalks in a snowy area."
-We would take that one step further and include pedestal mounted patios and terraces.
+Take it from an architect, and sustainability director of the DASNY, Jodi Smits Anderson when she tells Dan Holohan, “I would recommend snowmelt in every capital project involving sidewalks in a snowy area.”
+We would take that one step further and include pedestal-mounted patios and terraces.